Clint Irwin

-Clinton Robert Irwin (born April 1, 1989) is an American professional soccer player who plays as a goalkeeper for Minnesota United.
+Clinton Robert Irwin (born April 1, 1989) is an American professional soccer player who plays as a goalkeeper.

 Early life

 Irwin attended high school at Charlotte Christian School.
 As a student, he played basketball, where he was a teammate of future NBA player Stephen Curry.

 Irwin attended Elon University, where he made 54 appearances for the Elon Phoenix over four seasons.

 Club career

+Early career

 While attending university, Irwin played two seasons with USL Premier Development Division club Carolina Dynamo.

-After his time at Elon, Irwin joined Capital City of the Canadian Soccer League for the 2011 season.
+After his time at Elon, Irwin joined Capital City of the Canadian Soccer League for the 2011 season and was named the team captain.
 Irwin made 22 appearances for Capital City and scored a goal for the club in a 2–2 draw with Windsor Stars.
+He would help the Ottawa-based club secure a playoff berth by finishing third in the league's first division.
+Ottawa defeated Montreal Impact's academy team in the quarterfinal round.
+In the next round, Ottawa defeated the Serbian White Eagles to advance to the championship final.
+Ottawa would face Toronto Croatia in the championship final and were defeated by Toronto.
+After the conclusion of the season, Irwin was nominated for the league's best goalkeeper award.